 These days, every time I find my boys playing a game, I do the same thing:

 Their answer doesn’t matter really, I always follow up with this:

 So, next time you’re playing a game, negotiating a contract, selling your product, or any other human interaction, do your world a favor and remind yourself: the game that really matters is the long game.

 About the Author

-Matt Thomasson is the Senior Director of Hardware at Anno.Ai.
-Prior to joining Anno, Matt spent 10 years in U.S. federal service, deploying and operating in over 35 different countries.
+Matt Thomasson is the Vice President of Engineering at Anno.Ai.
+Prior to joining Anno, Matt founded and exited a successful startup, spent 10 years in U.S. federal service — deploying and operating in over 35 different countries — and served as a Value Stream Leader at Collins Aerospace / Raytheon.
 Matt has a highly diverse technical background with experience and expertise in engineering development, operations, logistics, field deployments, business, philosophy, and leadership.